v-pbartley/openhack-mc4h/Challenge-12/ReadMe.md

 ## Learning Objectives

 - Setup a DICOM instance within Azure Healthcare APIs
-- Submit a DICOM files to the service
+- Submit DICOM files to the service
 - Successfully view the files with a DICOM viewer connected to the Azure Healthcare APIs

 *Note: Azure Healthcare APIs is still in Public Preview.
 For customers looking to move to production prior to GA please use the OSS Imaging Service or contact this team.*